 Leading on from our adventure at Rothiemurchus Quad Bikes, we again reached out of our comfort zone and arranged a session at Aviemore Treezone.
-We had always passed Treezone Aviemore on our way to Loch Morlich and thought it looked fun but very high, the kids were a bit young too (at least that was our excuse for not giving it a go!).
+We had always passed Treezone Aviemore on our way to Loch Morlich and thought it looked great fun but very high, the kids were a bit young too (at least that was our excuse for not giving it a go!).

 Aerial Adventure Course